euxzy/artoshiru/README.md

 - `bun db:push`: Push schema changes to database
 - `bun db:studio`: Open database studio UI
 - `cd apps/server && bun db:local`: Start the local SQLite database
+- `bun format`: Format code in all applications using Prettier
+- `bun lint`: Run ESLint to analyze the code for syntax errors and code quality issues
+- `bun generate:shadcn`: Generate a shared shadcn component for the UI
+- `bun shadcn`: A shorthand for shadcn cli